 The divorce process can be extremely complicated and financially difficult, which can sometimes impact your credit score.
 If your spouse runs up your credit cards or makes drastic financial moves, it could impact both of your credit scores, if the accounts are linked.
 Also, the added expenses of divorce can sometimes lead to financial hardships and increased credit expenses.
 So, the most important thing to do during this time is to keep an eye on your credit score in order to monitor for any unusual changes.

 For additional help preparing for your divorce, consider discussing your situation with an experienced Yonkers divorce attorney.
-Contact The King Law Firm today to get started.
+Contact Family First Legal Group today to get started.